Master of Arts in Spanish

 Program Coordinator: Dr. Antonio Guijarro-Donadios

-Applicants interested in the Master of Arts in Spanish program must possess a B.A. in Spanish or related field and/or interview with a faculty member.
-Please contact the program coordinator for additional information.
+Applicants interested in the Master of Arts in Spanish program typically possess a B.A. in Spanish or related field.

 |Spanish Foundation Courses||(6 credits)|